-New Year is right behind the corner and it’s the perfect time for updating your resolutions list.
+New Year is right around the corner and it’s the perfect time for updating your resolutions list.
 You might want to travel more, take up a new hobby or start a blog.
 Must probably all at once.
 We all know how that works – the list of ideas can be endless.
 But we doubt that you have some legal resolutions on that list and we are here to help you consider some.
 What a boring idea, you might think!
 While they are not as thrilling as skydiving, they will prove worthy in a long run, trust us.
 Here is your short guide to New Year’s legal resolutions.

 How are your wills doing?